Ssimoes48/Happiness-ETL/README.md

 ![Gov 1](Images/gov_jn_1.PNG)

-To export to SQL, we used the below code :
+To export to `Postgres`, we used the below code :

 ![Gov SQL](Images/gov_sql_jn.PNG)